dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-two.markdown

 The enhancements were made possible from the [Unicode Codepoint Escape Syntax RFC](https://wiki.php.net/rfc/unicode_escape).

-Now, you can also get the name equivalent of the unicode character, say "\u{1F4B0}" like so:
+Now, you can also get the name equivalent of the unicode character, say "\u{1F4B0}" via the new `IntlChar` class like so:

 ```php